 Traditional Cataract Surgery

-During traditional cataract surgery, your Louisiana Eye & Laser eye surgeon uses a scalpel blade to create a small incision in the side of the cornea.
+During traditional cataract surgery, your Louisiana Eye & Laser Center eye surgeon uses a scalpel blade to create a small incision in the side of the cornea.
 A special instrument is threaded through the incision to the lens, behind the eye’s pupil, to create a circular opening in the lens capsule.
 A special pear-shaped probe is then inserted through the opening that is used to break up the cloudy lens.
 The cloudy lens is removed by suction and an artificial intraocular lens (IOL) is implanted, replacing the cloudy lens.
 Advancements in traditional cataract surgery now allows eye surgeons to use a special liquid and self-sealer around the incision that reduces or eliminates the need for stitches.

 Most patients are able to resume normal activities within the first three to four days following surgery.
 Recovery times vary by patient and it may take up to three weeks to fully recover from cataract surgery.